Signed in as:

 After being purchased by Admiralty in 1803 HMS Hermes went to Woolwich for a 4 month refit and was laden with 14 x 24 pounder carronades on her main deck and 2 x 6 pounder chase guns on the forecastle.

-Once a boy, further advancement could be obtained through various specialties.
-A cabin boy assisted with the ship's kitchen, as well as other duties, while a powder monkey helped in the ship's armoury.
-One of the highest positions for a boy was that of "officer's servant".
-This position was usually reserved for "young gentlemen" who joined a ship between the ages of 12 and 15 and was seen as a preparatory to becoming a midshipman"
+Once enlisted as a ship's boy, further advancement within the ranks was possible through specialization.
+A cabin boy, for example, assisted with the ship's kitchen duties, while a powder monkey worked in the ship's armoury.
+Among the highest positions attainable for a boy was that of an "officer's servant," typically reserved for "young gentlemen" between the ages of 12 and 15.
+This role served as preparation for future service as a midshipman.

-Prior service as a ship's boy was recorded as sea-service; officers' servants could further credit their sea time towards the mandatory requirement for sea time in order to attempt the Lieutenants' Commission Board.
-After the "Age of Sail" ended, the position of ship's boy became an actual Royal Navy rank known as "Boy Seaman".
+The time spent as a ship's boy was considered sea-service, and officers' servants could credit this experience towards the mandatory requirement for sea time in order to qualify for the Lieutenants' Commission Board.
+As the "Age of Sail" drew to a close, the position of ship's boy evolved into an official Royal Navy rank known as "Boy Seaman."

 Petty Officers uniform during the Napoleonic Wars